arpitjain799/alacorder/README.md

 ```

 ## **Custom Parsing with `alac.write()`**
-### If you need to conduct a custom search of Alacorder records, the `alac` module has the tools you need to extract custom fields from case PDFs without any fuss.
+### If you need to conduct a custom search of case records, the `alac` module has the tools you need to extract custom fields from case PDFs without any fuss.
 Try out `alac.write()` and `alac.search()` to search thousands of cases in just a few minutes.

 ```python